15 Surprising Reasons To Visit Alaska in Winter

 Chena Hot Springs Natural Hot Springs Fairbanks Alaska

 Winter season in Alaska is typically known as being off-season which means fewer people!
-You’ll definitely notice the empty spaces in some of Alaska’s National Parks as visitor centers and facilities that are usually open in the summer are closed for the winter season.
+You’ll definitely notice the empty spaces in some of Alaska’s National Parks as visitor centers and facilities that are usually open in the summer are closed during the winter months.

 winter glacier hike alaska